 ACEEE has focused much attention on motors and motor systems over the past 30 years.
-We have partnered with industry and government to help develop Motor Decisions Matter, a national public-awareness campaign that provides support for companies interested in motor management.
-We have worked with National Electrical Manufacturers Association to enhance and codify strong motor efficiency standards, and with energy efficiency programs to promote advanced motor systems.
+We have worked with National Electrical Manufacturers Association (NEMA) to enhance and codify strong motor efficiency standards, and with energy efficiency programs to promote advanced motor systems.

 Electric motors convert electric power to useful mechanical energy and consume more electricity than any other end use in the United States.
 Their ubiquity and often-constant use makes electric motor systems an important potential source of energy savings.
 Because more than half of all electricity flows through them, even modest improvements in their design and operation can yield tremendous dividends.
 Up to a fourth of US electricity consumption can be saved by optimizing the performance of electric motors and their associated wiring, power-conditioning equipment, controls, and transmission components.
 These networks of devices are also known as motor systems.